entrity/Archery/troubleshooting.md

 # Troubleshooting trouble shooting

+## Checklist

+- Are you drawing slowly with middle finger?
+- Are you leaning backward at all?
+- Is bow arm engaged throughout expansion?
+- Is bow arm pushing forward during slow draw?
+- Is index finger relaxed when it's time to loose?
+- Is bow canting?
+- Is string blur in place?
+- Is arrow steady upon expansion?

+## Signs (good & bad)

+- Is bow arm moving to either side upon release?
+- Is string hand moving away from face upon release?
+- Is bow hand following through upon release?

+## xx

 **Arrows at 12 o'clock** might indicate a bounce upward at release.

 **Arrows to the RIGHT or HIGH-RIGHT** indicate collapse.
 See "Collapse" below.